mlscunizik/Build-Bootcamp/Week_1/6_Understanding_Github_terminlologies.md

 2. If you are a member of Organisations with collaborative access, you'll be asked where you want to fork it to, if not it work create a fork immediately.
 3. From there, clone the repo by clicking on ```Code``` and click the **copy** icon to cpoy the reomte url link you can use to clone the repo to your computer. ( See Cloning )
     <img src="https://docs.github.com/assets/cb-36330/images/help/repository/https-url-clone.png" />

-### Git Pull
-The ```git pull``` command is used to fetch and download content from a remote repository and immediately update the local repository with that content.
-Merging remote upstream changes into your local repository is a common task in Git-based collaboration work flows.
-The git pull command is actually a combination of two other commands, git fetch followed by git merge.
-In the first stage of operation git pull will execute a git fetch to get content from the remote repository to the local repository.
-Once the content is downloaded, git pull will enter a merge workflow where it will merge the updated content with the local content on your local repository.

 ### Pull Requests
 A pull request – also referred to as a merge request – is an event that takes place in software development when a contributor/developer is ready to begin the process of merging new code changes with the main project repository.
 It's called a pull request because you're asking the project to pull changes from your fork.